-The U.S. Department of Health and Human Services regulates and classifies all laser products sold in the United States.
-Industrial Fiber Optics lasers comply fully with laser performance standards established by Center for Devices and Radiological Health (CDRH) Federal Regulation, Title 21, parts 1040.10 and 1040.11, Code of Federal Regulations.
+The U.S. Department of Health, Education and Welfare regulates and classifies all laser products sold in the United States.
+For more information about compliance with federal laser performance standards and regulations, please refer to the Center for Devices and Radiological Health (CDRH) Regulation 21, parts 1040.10 and 1040.11, Code of Federal Regulations.

-Specific labeling is required by federal regulations on all laser products.
+Specific labeling is required by Federal Regulations on all laser products.
 For your safety and that of others, do not remove any of the labels.